CEA-MetroCarac/PySSPFM/doc/README.md

 ### VII.3) - Figures

 <p align="justify" width="100%">
 The SSPFM matrices are determined using the main function <code>formatting_measure</code> in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/map/matrix_processing.py">utils/map/matrix_processing.py</a></code>.
 The data is initially in the form of a 1D array.
-Initially, it needs to be transformed into a matrix based on the probe's path.
+As a first step, it needs to be transformed into a matrix based on the probe's path.
 This process is partially handled by the <code>rearrange_matrix</code> function.
 The main function <code>formatting_measure</code> numerically applies masks, determines if pixel values correspond to errors, generates matrices specific to map annotations.
 It also calls the <code>interp_2d_treated</code> function in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/map/interpolate.py">utils/map/interpolate.py</a></code> to perform 2D interpolation.
 In summary, the entire script is responsible for generating all the matrices (properties, annotations, etc.) and values displayed in the figures.
 </p>

 <p align="justify" width="100%">